meteor/meteor/source/packages/modules.md

 When specified, these entry points will define in which files Meteor is going to start the evaluation process for each architecture (client and server).

-This way Meteor is not going to eager load any other files.
+This way Meteor is not going to eager load any other js files.

+There is also an architecture for the `legacy` client, which is useful if you want to load polyfills or other code for old browsers before importing the main module for the modern client.

 In addition to `meteor.mainModule`, the `meteor` section of `package.json` may also specify `meteor.testModule` to control which test modules are loaded by `meteor test` or `meteor test --full-app`: